Sherwin-Williams Celebrates The Power Of Paint By Transforming More Than 200 Community Spaces

 "I love creating color palettes and helping homeowners make confident color selections," said Fletcher.
 "Whatever the project, I've always found it helpful to start with a favorite color, and then accent with neutrals."

-Four DIY bloggers are also joining this year's National Painting Week activities: Mr. Kate, Wit & Delight, Thistlewood Farms and Vintage Revivals are transforming places in their communities with a fresh coat of paint.
+Three Hispanic DIY bloggers are also joining this year's National Painting Week activities: Casa Linda, The Latina Next Door and Pearmama are transforming places in their communities with a fresh coat of paint.
 More information on these projects, as well as the hundreds of others taking place during National Painting Week, is available at swpaintingweek.com.

 For additional color selection options and expert advice on choosing the right paint for the right job, consumers are encouraged to visit one of Sherwin-Williams 4,200 neighborhood stores.
 The National Painting Week sale runs from May 25-June 4 and includes 30 percent off Sherwin-Williams brand paints and stains and an additional 20 percent off custom-order wallpaper in U.S. stores.